m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 When a new thread arrives at the lock, it will receive a ticket, which corresponds to the current position of the thread in the lock.
 This will be done by adding it after the existing last element in the queue.

-Since multiple threads may enter the lock at the same time, it’s important to increment the `queuelast` pointer atomically.
+Since multiple threads may enter the lock at the same time, it's important to increment the `queuelast` pointer atomically.
 This requires some support for a `read_and_incremement`  atomic.

 For each thread arriving at the lock, the assigned element of the flags array at the ticket index acts like a private lock.
 As long as this value is `must_wait`, the thread will have to spin.
 When the value of the element is becomes `has_lock`, this will signify to the threads that the lock is free and they can attempt to enter their critical section.